Mxfork/eth_mose/README.md

 ## How it Works

-1.  **Configuration**: The script starts by loading necessary configuration from a `.env` file.
+1.  **Configuration**: The service starts by loading necessary configuration from a `.env` file.
 This includes the WebSocket URL for the source chain node, the address of the bridge smart contract, and the API endpoint for the destination relayer.
 2.  **Connection**: The `BlockchainConnector` establishes a persistent WebSocket connection to the source chain.
 This is more efficient for listening to real-time events than polling via HTTP.
 3.  **Filter Creation**: The `BridgeEventListener` uses the `web3.py` library to create an event filter on the bridge contract.
 This filter is specifically configured to watch for the `TokensLocked` event from the latest block onwards.
 4.  **Event Loop**: The script enters an infinite loop, periodically (e.g., every 5 seconds) querying the event filter for new entries using `filter.get_new_entries()`.
 5.  **Event Handling**: When a new event log is detected, it is passed to a handler function.
 6.  **Parsing**: The `EventParser` decodes the raw log data.
 The event's indexed `topics` and non-indexed `data` are converted into a clean dictionary containing details like the recipient's address, the amount transferred, and the destination chain ID.
 7.  **Relaying**: The `RelayerService` takes this parsed data and sends it as a JSON payload in an HTTP POST request to the destination API endpoint.
 This simulates the relayer informing the destination chain's logic about the lock event.
-8.  **Resilience**: The entire process is wrapped in error handling blocks.
-If the WebSocket connection drops, the main loop will catch the exception, wait for a specified interval, and attempt to reconnect, ensuring the listener is resilient to network disruptions.
+8.  **Resilience**: The entire process is wrapped in error-handling blocks.
+If the WebSocket connection drops, the main loop catches the exception, waits for a specified interval, and attempts to reconnect, ensuring the listener is resilient to network disruptions.

 ## Usage Example